That Make a Salesforce Admin’s Life Easier

 - Where a dual master-detail relationship causes record visibility issues on objects with private sharing settings.
 By modifying one relationship to a look-up and rebuilding the roll-ups using Declarative Lookup Rollup Summaries, getting the desired visibility was possible.

-Kelly worked in the non-profit industry for six years prior to joining the Demand Chain Systems (DCS) team in June of 2015.
+Kelly worked in the non-profit industry for six years prior to joining the Demand Chain team in June of 2015.
 Over the course of her professional experience, Kelly has developed a passion for improving the workplace with technology.
-She brings this passion to her role with DCS as she provides system administration and development support to clients.
+She brings this passion to her role with Demand Chain as she provides system administration and development support to clients.